-In 1864, U. S. Cavalry transporting a chest filled with money is attacked by the Cheyenne.
-Only two people survive: a naive soldier (Peter Strauss, TV’s Masada) and a white woman (Candice Bergen, The Sand Pebbles) who has a curious background.
+In 1864, soldiers transporting a chest filled with money are attacked by the Cheyenne.
+Only two people survive: a naive soldier (Peter Strauss, The Jericho Mile) and a white woman (Candice Bergen, The Sand Pebbles).
 Together, they embark on an arduous journey across hostile “Indian” territory.
 Meanwhile, the military is getting prepared to retaliate against the Cheyenne.

 Reaction & Thoughts:

-Strauss, who like Bergen had his biggest successes on the small screen, is also effective as the tenderfoot soldier.
+Peter Strauss is also effective as a tenderfoot soldier.
 John Anderson’s (Psycho) General Custer-like officer offers a chilling portrait of military wrong-headedness.
-Mexican sex symbol Jorge Rivero plays the Cheyenne Chief.
-Director Nelson as a small role as a soldier.
+Donald Pleasence (Halloween) plays a nasty gunrunner and Mexican sex symbol Jorge Rivero plays the Cheyenne Chief.
+Director Nelson has a small role as a soldier.
 The haunting title song was written and performed by Buffy Sainte-Marie.

 Conclusions & Final Thoughts:

 Anti-war propaganda?
 Sure.
 However, this holds up very well.
-It’s not at the level of something like Sam Peckinpah’s The Wild Bunch, but it is frank and merciless.
-More than forty years after its original release, Soldier Blue remains a provocative critique of America’s Vietnam War policies.
+It’s not at the level of Sam Peckinpah’s brutal The Wild Bunch, but it is frank and merciless.
+Nearly fifty years after its original release, Soldier Blue remains a provocative critique of America’s Vietnam War policies.
 Color, 112 minutes, Rated R.